Fluid Intelligence vs Crystallised Intelligence: What

 Horn proposes that fluid ability is a key component of intelligence and significantly influences in problem-solving and adapting to new situations.
 He argues that fluid ability is distinct from crystallized intelligence, which is based on learned knowledge and experiences.

-Horn's contribution to the refinement of models of fluid intelligence and its relationship to other mental faculties has led to a better understanding of the complexities of intelligence.
-He has also played a significant role in the development and use of the Woodcock-Johnson Tests of Cognitive Abilities, Third Edition to assess gf, or "general fluid reasoning ability."
-This assessment tool helps to measure an individual's fluid intelligence and provides valuable insights into their cognitive capabilities.
+Horn helped refine models of fluid intelligence and its links with other mental faculties.
+This work improved understanding of the complexity of intelligence.
+He also played a significant role in developing and using the Woodcock-Johnson Tests of Cognitive Abilities, Third Edition to assess gf, or "general fluid reasoning ability."
+This tool helps measure a person's fluid intelligence and gives useful information about their cognitive capabilities.

-Horn's research and contributions have advanced our understanding of fluid ability and its role in intelligence testing, leading to the development of more accurate and thorough models of cognitive abilities.
+Horn's research has improved our understanding of fluid ability and its role in intelligence testing.
+His work helped develop more accurate and more complete models of cognitive abilities.

-Previous studies have examined the role of working memory training in improving cognitive performance in individuals with neurological conditions.
-These studies have focussed on conditions such as traumatic brain injury, stroke, and neurodegenerative diseases.
+Previous studies have looked at whether working memory training can improve cognitive performance in people with neurological conditions.
+These studies have focussed on traumatic brain injury, stroke, and neurodegenerative diseases.

-Experimental designs in these studies have often involved pre-and post-training assessments of cognitive function, with some using control groups to compare the effects of working memory training.
-Training methods typically involve engaging individuals in tasks designed to challenge working memory capacity and cognitive control, such as dual n-back tasks or visuospatial working memory exercises.
+These studies often test cognitive function before and after training.
+Some also use control groups to compare the effects of working memory training.
+The training usually uses tasks that challenge working memory capacity and cognitive control.
+Examples include dual n-back tasks and visuospatial working memory exercises.

 Researchers suggest working memory training may help learners with neurological conditions.
 More research is needed to find the best training (Klingberg, 2010).
 We must test if these benefits apply to many learners (Alloway & Alloway, 2009).